 It's one thing to make great components, but it's quite another to make them easy to find.
-In this blog I explain how we handle component parameters, why they are important and how we kick off our component development process.
+With reusable components, ui component, software engineering and various component based development, things can be complicated to hunt down.
+In this blog I explain how we handle component parameters, why they are important, and how we kick off our component development process.

 Looking at the discussion spawned from my first two blogs, I’ve a feeling this one might answer some questions and raise a few new ones.

 Component parameters serve many purposes in Altium Designer®, but really they represent a set of text data about a component.
 Some of you might have noticed that over time, the Altium Content team has been putting more and more effort into including parametric data within our component content.

 We want to live in a world where designers can search for (and filter results) components based on parameters like; ‘Vs MAX’ or ‘Control Interface’.